Read more about the vaccines in our fact files:

 Vaccines offer important protection to reduce risk, but they don’t make you invincible.
 Protection from any vaccine takes time to build up.
 In general, the older you are the longer it takes.

 It will take at least two weeks in younger people and at least three weeks in older people before you can expect to have a good antibody response.
-Even better protection then comes from the second dose, so it’s really important that everyone gets their second vaccination.
+Even better protection then comes from the second and third doses, so it’s really important that everyone gets all their vaccinations.

-You will be contacted to arrange a date for your second appointment unless you have already booked via the national booking system.
+You will be contacted to arrange a date for your second and booster appointments unless you have already booked via the national booking system.

 For more information, visit nhs.uk/covidvaccine

-If you have received one or two doses of a vaccine abroad they still count towards the total number of doses you are eligible for.
+If you have received one, two or three doses of a vaccine abroad they still count towards the total number of doses you are eligible for.
 This is the case whether they are types of vaccines being used in this country or not.

-If you are aged 18 and over and have received a first dose of Covid-19 vaccine overseas that is also available in the UK, you should receive the same type of vaccine for your second dose.
+If you are aged 18 and over and have received a first (or second) dose of COVID-19 vaccine overseas that is also available in the UK, you should receive the same type of vaccine for your second and/or booster dose.

 You can see the latest sessions taking place near you and the types of vaccines available.

-If you are aged 18 and over and have received a first dose of Covid-19 vaccine overseas that is not available in the UK, please speak to the vaccination teams at a session and you will be offered a second dose of the closest vaccine type to the one you have received.
+If you are aged 18 and over and have received a first (or second) dose of COVID-19 vaccine overseas that is not available in the UK, please speak to the vaccination teams at a session and you will be offered a second (or booster) dose of the closest vaccine type to the one you have received.
 Please use the link about to see the nearest sessions for you.
 The national booking system cannot book an appointment in these circumstances.

-If you have had two vaccinations elsewhere that are not approved here, these still count and you are not entitled to any further doses at this point in time.
+If you have had three vaccinations elsewhere that are not approved here, these still count and you do not need any further doses.

 Currently vaccines received abroad are not displayed on the NHS App and therefore will not provide a COVID PASS.